-Many day schools are struggling to safely expand their opening while maintaining social distancing rules and taking the necessary heath measures.
-For boarding schools, the conundrum is acute.
+Many day schools face a major challenge to ensure safe reopening for all pupils in September, while maintaining social distancing rules and taking the necessary heath measures.
+For boarding schools, the challenge is acute.

 There are around 70,000 pupils in independent boarding schools and approximately 40% are overseas pupils whose parents live abroad.
 There a further 5,000 pupils in state boarding schools.